shekharsingh1987/yoga-with-sarya/README.md

 Assumption would be that credential provided at the time of deployment of Api,have enough permissions to create entity.
 The type of database that it can support.
 * dynamodb

+# UI Or Blog Site
+This is going to be the public site in form of website or blogs. this UI can be customized and can be different and as per the choice of user.